charder001/project-1-1920/README.md

 Search function does not work (fetch)
 Everything else seems to work

+## Screen reader
+When using the website with windows built in screen reader, it becomes evident that the website is not optimized for such accessibility tools.
+Images don't have alt text, links don't have names.
+Tab navigation doesn't work either.

+## Fix
+Images need alt text, links need to have meaningful names.
+Navigation with tabs should be possible by making the HTML more semantic.

 <!-- Add a link to your live demo in Github Pages 🌐-->